Learning Readiness: What Experts Say is Really Needed for Kindergarten Readiness

 Being neurologically ready for the educational journey is important.
 If your child has a certain skill-set, and the right learning tools, it will prepare them for a lifetime of learning.
 Your child’s neurological readiness involves measuring and testing for retained primitive reflexes, postural reflexes and motor development.
 It also gives you an overall look at the balance and coordination levels of your child.

 How to test your child for learning readiness

 Compared to the articles you’ve read on the Internet, our ideas of learning readiness may be a little different.
-When a child comes to our center, the first thing we do is administer a number of tests to determine their learning levels.
-Here are a few simple tests we do at our center that you can try with your child at home to see if they are prepared for higher learning:
+Here are a few simple tests you can try with your child at home to see if they are prepared for higher learning:

 - Have your child cross their right hand over their body to their left knee.
 Now have your child touch their left hand over to their right knee.
 Keep alternating from left to right.

 - With both arms out to the side have your child balance on one foot for 10 seconds.
 Now switch and balance on the other foot for 10 seconds.

 - Have your child cross their right leg over their left and put right foot next to the left with the heel to the floor.
 Now instruct your child to lift arms their arms in the air and bend down as close to the floor as possible with knees straight.
 Now reverse and cross left leg over the right leg and repeat.
 See if the student can cross their leg over and keep their balance.

 - Have your child stand straight with feet together and arms to their side.
 Hold for 10 seconds.
 Now in the same position, have your child close their eyes and hold the position for 10 seconds.